Home

 a) Calculate purchases.

-b) If purchases during February were $39,000 what is the Cost of Sales for February?
+b) If purchases during February were $39,000 what is the Cost of Goods Sold for February?

 a) First of all, remember that "purchases" sometimes consists of both cash and credit purchases.
 In this example, however, it says, "all purchases and 80% of sales are on credit."
-This is a bit confusing, but it means all purchases are on credit.
+This is a bit confusing, but if you read it carefully it means that all purchases here are on credit.

-How do we get all purchases?
-If you reconstructed the creditors control T-account it would be the "balancing figure" (the final missing figure that balances both sides of the T-account).
-What I mean is, use the opening and closing balances of your creditors control, as well as the cash paid to them ("Payments to creditors") to get the purchases during the month.
+What I mean is, we can use the opening and closing balances of the creditors control, as well as the cash paid to them ("Payments to creditors") to get the credit purchases during the month.

 Here's how I like to look at it: